-1. Yellow-orange streaks may appear (caused by dust).
+- 1. Yellow-orange streaks may appear (caused by - (NOTE: The CGi-4E will operate at low fire for the first 60 seconds.)

 IMPROPER main burner flame characteristics

 - 1. Overfired Large flames.

 - 2. Underfired Small flames.

 - 3. Lack of primary air Yellow tipping on flames (sooting will occur).